weixian-zhang/FoodTruckJunkie/README.md

 ## Security In Software Development

-The following are software security practices our team strives to following throughout the SDLC.
+The following are software security practices our team strives to follow throughout the SDLC.

 ### Threat Modelling